Board Member Bios

 John joined Akron Community Foundation after over 25 years of experience in the nonprofit sector that included various management and development positions.
 John was previously employed as the Manager, Strategic Community Initiatives and Senior Development Officer at University Hospitals in Cleveland, where he was responsible for all third party fundraising events and promotions for the entire hospital system and well as securing major gifts for the institution.
 He also served in various leadership roles at other nonprofit organizations including Beech Brook in Pepper Pike, United Way's in Cleveland and Canton and Big Brothers and Sisters in Akron.
 He began his nonprofit career right out of college with the American Red Cross in Portage County and was employed for 10 years there and at the Northern Ohio Red Cross Blood Services region in Cleveland.

 John received his B.S. in community health education from Kent State University and his M. Ed. in community health management and administration also from Kent State.
 John also carries the prestigious Certified FundRaising Executive (CFRE) certification.
-John currently serves as a board member for the Kent State University National Alumni Association, where his daughter is a fashion merchandising senior and this past year studied in Florence Italy and New York City.
-He will serve the Alumni Association Board until his term ends in 2017.
-He also serves on the Social Services Advisory Board in Summit County as well as Past President's Council for the Greater Cleveland Chapter of the Association of Fundraising Professionals.
+He also serves on the Social Services Advisory Board in Summit County, the Board of Leadership Akron as well as Past President's Council for the Greater Cleveland Chapter of the Association of Fundraising Professionals.
 John is also the staff lead to the Medina County Community Fund and the Gay Community Endowment Fund of Akron Community Foundation.
 He also served as co-chair of the Opening Ceremonies for the Ninth Gay Games that were held in Cleveland+Akron in 2014.
 He has also been a volunteer juror for the Cleveland International Film Festival.

-A native of Painesville, Ohio, John lives in the beautiful Highland Square neighborhood in Akron.
+A native of Painesville, Ohio, John lives in West Akron.

-Thomas Hawn serves as the Board President of Plexus Education Foundation, a 501c3 organization.
+Thomas Hawn serves as the Treasurer of Plexus Education Foundation, a 501c3 organization.
 He is an independent consultant providing services to organizations in the areas of diversity and cultural competency, strategic planning and organizational effectiveness.

 Thomas' professional work career has included Senior Vice President at KeyBank with responsibility for: the Client Experience at Key Bank, Mass Market, Emerging Cultural Markets and the Underbanked Consumer Segments.
 Also, while at Key, he founded Key Bank's Gay Lesbian Bisexual Transgender Employee Business Networking Group.
 Prior to joining Key Bank in 1999, Thomas served as the Chief Financial Officer of Slavic Village Development (SVD).
 SVD, a member organization of Greater Cleveland Community Shares, is a Cleveland neighborhood development organization committed improving the quality of life in Slavic Village through housing, community organizing and commercial revitalization.
 During that time, Thomas held a variety of roles and responsibilities at Progressive Corporation from 1982 through 1994.